EsotericSoftware/spine-runtimes/spine-ue4/README.md

 ## Example
 ### [Please see the spine-ue4 guide for full documentation](http://esotericsoftware.com/spine-ue4)

 The Spine UE4 example works on all platforms supported by Unreal Engine.
+The samples require Unreal Engine 4.18.

 1. Copy the `spine-c` folder from this repositories root directory to your `Plugins/SpinePlugin/Sources/SpinePlugin/Public/` directory.
 2. Open the SpineUE4.uproject file with Unreal Editor